What Is the Masculine Gender? (with Examples)

 What Is the Masculine Gender? (with Examples)Masculine gender is one of three genders in English grammar.
-The three genders for nouns and pronouns are:
+The three genders for nouns and pronouns are: singular pronouns:

 Unless its meaning makes it obviously male (e.g., boy, king, boar) or female (e.g., princess, hen, mare), a noun in English is neuter by default.

 (Note: Large machines, such as ships and trains, which - by default - are neuter, are sometimes affectionally called she.
 An animal is referred to as it, or he or she when the sex is known.)

 |She / He / Them / Drake / Wizard / Goat / QE2 [show me the masculine ones]|

 You Can Use He to Mean He and SheIn formal writing, you can use he to represent he and she.
 Likewise, his is used for his and her.
 For example: